 In Norfolk the Fire and Rescue Authority is Norfolk County Council which governs and operates the Fire and Rescue Service as a service in the Council's Community and Environmental Services Directorate.
-Our Chief Fire Officer is a member of the Departmental Management Team with the responsibility for the Fire and Rescue Service and is a Director of Norfolk Safety CIC.
+Our Chief Fire Officer is a member of the Departmental Management Team in the directorate with the responsibility for the Fire and Rescue Service and will be a Director of Norfolk Safety CIC.